Estimate Time6 min

 4. Tax-smart (i.e., tax-sensitive) investing techniques, including tax-loss harvesting, are applied in managing certain taxable accounts on a limited basis, at the discretion of the portfolio manager, primarily with respect to determining when assets in a client's account should be bought or sold.
 Assets contributed may be sold for a taxable gain or loss at any time.
 There are no guarantees as to the effectiveness of the tax-smart investing techniques applied in serving to reduce or minimize a client's overall tax liabilities, or as to the tax results that may be generated by a given transaction.

-5. The average account balance is $715,367.
+5. Important information about the methodology and assumptions and their related risks and limitations used in calculating this figure.
 Tax-loss harvesting is one of several tax-smart investing techniques we apply in managed portfolios.
 Tax savings will vary from client to client.
 In any given year it may offer significant benefits during volatile markets.
 Past performance is no guarantee of future results.
 Factors that could impact the value of our tax-smart investing techniques include market conditions, the tax characteristics of securities used to fund an account, client-imposed investment restrictions, client tax rate, asset allocation, investment approach, investment universe, the prevalence of SMA sleeves and any tax law changes.
-This analysis is based on the performance of all accounts in good order within investment strategies (offered through Fidelity® Wealth Services) within taxable account registrations from 1/1/2013 for the Total Return Blended strategy, and from 1/28/2019 for Total Return Fidelity-Focused and Index-Focused strategies and the Defensive approach (when tax-smart investment management capabilities were introduced) through 12/31/2022.
-Accounts managed with household tax-smart strategies are not included in this analysis.
+This analysis is based on the performance of all accounts in good order within investment strategies (offered through Fidelity® Wealth Services) within taxable account registrations from 1/1/2014 for the Total Return Blended strategy, and from 1/28/2019 for Total Return Fidelity-Focused and Index-Focused strategies and the Defensive approach (when tax-smart investment management capabilities were introduced) , and from 06/30/2022 for Total Return Sustainable investment strategies through 12/31/2023.
 The analysis includes calculating the average of each year’s average account’s capital gains tax savings over the past ten years.
 We estimate potential capital gains tax savings by multiplying each harvested tax loss by the applicable short- or long-term capital gains tax rate for each client account at the end of each year.
-The average account balance is $715,367, which is the average of each year’s average account balance over the past ten years.
+The average account balance is $709,108, which is the average of each year’s average account balance over the past ten years.
 The average balance has decreased over the course of the past ten years as we have seen a growth in the number of accounts after lowering minimums in recent years.

 Our after-tax performance calculation methodology uses the full value of harvested tax losses without regard to any future taxes that would be owed on a subsequent sale of any new investment purchased following the harvesting of a tax loss.
 That assumption may not be appropriate in all client situations but is appropriate where (1) the new investment is donated (and not sold) by the client as part of a charitable gift, (2) the client passes away and leaves the investment to heirs, (3) the client’s long-term capital gains rate is 0% when they start withdrawing assets and realizing gains, (4) harvested losses exceed the amount of gains for the life of the account, or (5) where the proceeds from the sale of the original investment sold to harvest the loss are not reinvested.
 Our analysis assumes that any losses realized are able to be offset against gains realized inside or outside of the client account during the year realized; however, all capital losses harvested in a single tax year may not result in a tax benefit for that year.
 Remaining unused capital losses may be carried forward to offset up to $3,000 of ordinary income per year.
 It is important to understand that the value of tax-loss harvesting for any particular client can only be determined by fully examining a client’s investment and tax decisions for the life the account and the client, which our methodology does not attempt to do.
 Clients and potential clients should speak with their tax advisors for more information about how our tax-loss harvesting approach could provide value under their specific circumstances.

-6 Depending on the time period and how returns are calculated.
-Value of advice sources: Envestnet’s “Capital Sigma: The Advisor Advantage” estimates advisor value add at an average of 3% per year, 2019; Russell Investments 2019 Value of a Financial Advisor estimates value add at more than 4% per year; and Vanguard, “Putting a value on your value: Quantifying Vanguard Advisor’s Alpha®,” 2019, estimates lifetime value add at an average of 3%.
-Morningstar Investment Management, The Value of a Gamma-Efficient Portfolio, 2017, (estimates value add for a subset of the service identified in this paper at an average of 1.5% per year).
+6. Depending on the time period and how returns are calculated.
+Value of advice sources: Envestnet’s “Capital Sigma: The Advisor Advantage” estimates advisor value add at an average of 3% per year, 2023; Russell Investments 2023 Value of a Financial Advisor estimates value add at approximately 5.12%; and Vanguard, “Putting a value on your value: Quantifying Vanguard Advisor’s Alpha®,” 2022, estimates lifetime value add at an average of 3%.
 The methodologies for these studies vary greatly.
 In the Envestnet and Russell studies, the paper sought to identify the absolute value of a set of services, while the Vanguard study compared the expected impact of advisor practices to a hypothetical base-case scenario.

 Past performance is no guarantee of future results.